 National Opioid Guideline

-The Canadian Guideline for Safe and Effective Use of Opioids is a national, evidence-based guideline to help primary-care physicians and specialists safely and effectively use opioids to treat patients with chronic non-cancer pain (CNCP).
+In 2007, the CPSO teamed up with other medical regulators to develop the Canadian Guideline for Safe and Effective Use of Opioids for Chronic Non-Cancer Pain, a national, evidence-based guideline to help primary-care physicians and specialists safely and effectively use opioids to treat patients with chronic non-cancer pain (CNCP).

 The guideline is not intended to be used as a policy or standard of practice, but as a practical resource to provide Canadian physicians with the best available information, research and consensus of opinion on this topic.